-Millions of people in the Middle East and North Africa (MENA) will be hitting the shops soon to look for the best deals this holiday shopping season.
+Millions of people in the Middle East and North Africa (MENA) will be hitting the shops soon to look for the best deals this festive holiday season.

-This is a huge revenue opportunity for retail businesses, whether they plan to launch a new brand campaign, a flash sale, a clearance sale, or an in-store promotion.
-Last year, retailers in the Middle East enjoyed record-breaking White Friday and Cyber Monday, with sales posting double-digit growth.
+This is a huge opportunity for retailers, whether they plan to launch a new brand campaign or product, a flash sale, a clearance sale, or an in-store promotion.
+This year, shoppers in the MENA region are projected to spend up to six billion dollars on Black Friday.

-At the same time, start growing your followers and audience now so you can have a wide reach when the shopping season arrives.
-You can also encourage people to sign up for marketing emails in the lead up to White Friday by offering exclusive discounts or creating sweepstakes.
+Tweet frequently to help start growing your followers so you’ll have a wider reach when the shopping season arrives, too.
+You can also encourage people to sign up for marketing emails in the lead up to White Friday by offering exclusive discounts or creating contests.

 Generate a buzz

-Twitter is a great place to launch something new and connect with occasions in the MENA region.
-When @PrintDotSa connected with Saudi audiences to boost awareness with students going back to school, they used a Promoted Trend and saw +14% impressions (vs. avg benchmark) and a 400% increase in sales.
+Twitter is the place to launch something new and connect with what's happening in the MENA region.
+When @PrintDotSa connected with Saudi audiences to boost awareness with students going back to school, they used a Trend Takeover and saw +14% impressions (vs. avg benchmark) and a 400% increase in sales.
 Read the full success story here.

-Today, up to 72% of Twitter users in Saudi Arabia and the UAE, and 62% of users in Egypt, consider Twitter one of their main sources for online video content.
-The MENA region also represents one of the largest groups of active users on Twitter Moments, which enable people to stitch together multiple Tweets into slideshow-like stories.
+According to a report by the Social Science Research Network, up to 72% of Twitter users in Saudi Arabia and the UAE, and 62% of users in Egypt, consider Twitter one of their main sources for online video content.

 Update your inventory